Bin tipper: History

 A side-load bin tipper was fitted to a garbage truck as early as 1929, by the Heil company in America.
 In the 1950s the Dempster Dumpmaster popularized the front-end loader variant, with bins being tipped over the cab of the truck.
 Both types of integrated bin tipper are now common on municipal refuse collection trucks.

-Standalone bin tippers developed later, with the release of a machine called the Simpro Ezi-Dump in 1990.
-This type of machine is now common on large commercial facilities, events venues and campuses, since it allows smaller mobile bins to be dispersed for waste collection, then emptied into a skip bin or dumpster; which in turn can be emptied by a front-load garbage truck.
+Standalone bin tippers are now common on large commercial facilities, events venues and campuses, since it allows smaller mobile bins to be dispersed for waste collection, then emptied into a skip bin or dumpster; which in turn can be emptied by a front-load garbage truck.

 The use of bin tippers and other lifting aids has been stimulated in recent years by research linking heavy manual lifting with musculoskeletal disorders; some government organisations, schools and companies now prohibit emptying bins by hand.
 Health and safety concerns have also driven the adoption of bin tippers in the manufacturing, food-processing and construction industries.